cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 })
 ```

 Do you see the difference?
 We were able to login without needing to actually use our UI.
-This saves an enormous amount of time visiting the login page, filling out the username, password, and waiting for the server to redirect us.
+This saves an enormous amount of time visiting the login page, filling out the username, password, and waiting for the server to redirect us *before every test*.

-Because we previously tested the login system end to end without using any short cuts we have already received 100% confidence and guarantee its working correctly.
-Once we've established that, there is literally **no reason** to continue to use it "as a user would".
+Because we previously tested the login system end to end without using any short cuts we have already have 100% confidence it's working correctly.

 Use this methodology above when working with any area of your system that requires state to be set up elsewhere.
 Just remember - don't use your UI!